Dear Members and friends,

 Thank you all so much!

-We are always looking for volunteers for various tasks regarding the exhibit.
+We are always looking for volunteers for various tasks.
 If you have an interest in the helping currate and foster the local history of Cayucos, please let us know by emailing: cayucoshistorical@gmail.com

 Meet one person who made a big mark in the local history of California